VMaston/vmaston.github.io/index.md

 I am a Full-Stack Web Developer based in the United Kingdom.

-Following my 2021 graduation from Aberystwyth University with a Computer Science degree, I have pursued a career as a Software Engineer specialising in Web Technologies.
+Following my 2021 graduation from Aberystwyth University with a Computer Science degree, I have pursued a career as a Software Engineer specializing in Web Technologies.

-I am currently working as a Junior Web Developer while developing my expertise in System Administration and Node.js Application Development, with a focus on scalable user platforms.
+I am seeking opportunities to develop my skills and career in full-stack web development.

 <br>